Standing out by standing apart

 Approach: Work backward from what a rowing machine does to what it might look like.

 The project goal was clear: create an innovative new product that would stand out from its category while bringing the experience of rowing on water to an indoor user.
-The project timeline, given the critical path outlined by our development partner Chris Paul, the CTO of Hydrow, was also specific: introduce the product to the public in six months.
+In addition, the critical path outlined by our development partner Chris Paul, the CTO of Hydrow, required an ambitious timeline.
 Both drove our approach: co-create this next-generation solution via an interdisciplinary process that aligned design, engineering, and rowing expertise.

 Our first team workshop began by ritually sinking received notions of what a rowing machine now looks like.
 And imagining instead how the experience envisioned by the team at Hydrow—an elegant, beautiful, timeless craft moving silently and swiftly across still waters—might be conveyed.
 Drawing inspiration from classic cars, iconic furniture, moving water, and other natural stimuli, the team pushed the limits of form before working back toward the engineering requirements.

 Those criteria were considerable.
 Could it be nearly silent?
 Could the resistance gearing be provided without a visible flywheel?
 Could the silhouette evoke the flowing lines of a racing shell while still providing rock-solid stability for the rower?
 How might the display screen be made integral to the unit?
-Navigating these concerns with finesse is a discipline that the Essential crew has honed over the years via co-creation with its best-in-class electrical and engineering partner, Cooper Perkins.
+Navigating these concerns with finesse is a discipline that PA’s designers have honed over the years working in diverse teams with expertise across a range of disciplines including electrical engineering and materials science.

 Given the aggressive timeline, the collaborative aligned through a series of interactive design cycles and product model iterations.
 The development work was interspersed with input sessions with experienced rowers, fitness industry experts, and novice users who pressure-tested new conventions and guided refinements.
 The result was a rower with an iconic form factor, made possible by provocative low-profile engineering that provided a uniquely compelling user experience — the same trifecta laid out for us by Bruce and Chris at the outset.